-- (a) the number of demerit points prescribed in respect of an offence depends on facts that do not necessarily have to be established for a conviction for the offence; and - (b) any such facts are stated in the traffic infringement notice; and - (c) the person is taken to have been convicted of that offence in accordance with section 20 of the Monetary Penalties Enforcement Act 2005 -
+(a) the number of demerit points prescribed in respect of an offence depends on facts that do not necessarily have to be established for a conviction for the offence; and the relevant facts are taken to have been established against the person alleged to have committed the offence and demerit points are to be awarded accordingly.

-(3) If a traffic infringement notice relating to a red light offence or speeding offence has been served on the person alleged to have committed the offence and -
+- (b) any such facts are stated in the traffic infringement notice; and - (c) the person is taken to have been convicted of that offence in accordance with section 20 of the Monetary Penalties Enforcement Act 2005 -

-- (a) the offence is - (i) in the case of a red light offence, one of 2 or more red light offences committed in succession by the same offender; or - (ii) in the case of a speeding offence, one of 2 or more speeding offences committed in succession by the same offender; and - (b) the offences were detected by photographic detection devices; and - (c) at the time of the detection of the offence to which the notice relates, the offender had not been served with a traffic infringement notice or a summons for the earlier offence or offences - the offender may, on being taken to have been convicted of that offence in accordance with section 20 of the Monetary Penalties Enforcement Act 2005, give the Commissioner of Police a written request setting out the circumstances of the case and asking the Commissioner to exercise the Commissioner's discretion under subsection (4) in the offender's favour.
+- (3) If a traffic infringement notice relating to a red light offence or speeding offence has been served on the person alleged to have committed the offence and - (a) the offence is - (i) in the case of a red light offence, one of 2 or more red light offences committed in succession by the same offender; or - (ii) in the case of a speeding offence, one of 2 or more speeding offences committed in succession by the same offender; and - (b) the offences were detected by photographic detection devices; and the offender may, on being taken to have been convicted of that offence in accordance with section 20 of the Monetary Penalties Enforcement Act 2005, give the Commissioner of Police a written request setting out the circumstances of the case and asking the Commissioner to exercise the Commissioner's discretion under subsection (4) in the offender's favour.